 Free Christmas tree recycling

-Trees will be collected from people's front gardens on their refuse and recycling collection days between Wednesday, January 2 and Tuesday, January 15.
+The council will be aiming to collect all unwanted trees from people’s front gardens on their scheduled refuse and recycling collection days between Friday, January 4 and Friday, January 18.

-Residents who live in blocks of flats should leave their trees near to their refuse bin store, making sure they do not block access to the bin store.
+Residents who live in blocks of flats should leave their trees near to their refuse bin store, making sure they do not block access.

-For more information about refuse and recycling services over the Christmas break, plus details of other frontline council services over the holiday period, please visit www.wandsworth.gov.uk/openinghours.
+For more information about refuse and recycling services over the Christmas and New Year break, visit www.wandsworth.gov.uk/christmasopening